-Picking a place to study abroad can be really hard, especially if you don't have a set country in mind.
+Picking a place to study abroad can be challenging, especially if you don't have a set country in mind.
 With so many incredible options to choose from, how do you choose?

 If you're looking to get off the beaten path for your study abroad experience, definitely consider spending a summer, semester, or even year in Asia!
-While many of your friends might be studying abroad in Europe or Australia (most of my friends did), getting off the beaten path is an incredible experience.
-Differentiate yourself from all of your classmates, explore a completely new culture, and have a unique adventure.
+While many of your friends might be studying abroad in Europe or Australia, venturing outside the norm is an incredible experience.
+Differentiate yourself from your classmates and immerse yourself in an Asian culture abroad.

 No matter which country you choose, you're bound to have an incredible study abroad adventure to last a lifetime.